-This acts as a leveller by reducing social

-distance between staff and residents.

-talking point with other residents and

-Members of the community benefit by

-their everyday lives.
-Getting to know

-people in ordinary settings will reduce

-stigma and discrimination.

-encountering people who need support in

-Provides stimulation and creates a

-WHAT MIGHT GO WRONG?
+Staff accompany individuals or groups to eat at restaurant, café or pub in the community, alongside the general public.

+This acts as a leveller by reducing social distance between staff and residents.
+Provides stimulation and creates a talking point with other residents and staff.
+Members of the community benefit by encountering people who need support in their everyday lives.
+Getting to know people in ordinary settings will reduce stigma and discrimination.